-High consumer confidence in the midst of an upward economy means now is a great time to sell a business.
-Here's what you need to know.
+In the current upward economy, now is a good time to sell a business.
+Here's how to do it.

 If you’re looking to sell a business, you’ve picked a good time to do so.
 Consumer confidence is high and successful businesses are fetching top dollar in the midst of an upward economic cycle.
 And low interest rates are making it possible for buyers to acquire businesses at a lower capital cost.